awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 > ## Create a new GitLab project to follow along
 > Please [create a new GitLab project][gitlab-newproject] now to follow along.
+> To do so, select "Create blank project" and provide a project name.
 > You can for instance call it `awesome-gitlab-cms`.
+> You need to specify the project visibility level.
+Private, the default, is fine for this tutorial.
-In the following, we will
-> assume that all your work is in a directory called `awesome-workshop` in your
+> In the following, we will assume that all your work is in a directory called `awesome-workshop` in your
-> home directory and the repository resides therein:
+> home directory and we will now clone the newly created project in a local repository therein:
 > `~/awesome-workshop/awesome-gitlab-cms`
 {: .callout}